eficode-academy/gradle-katas/task-flow/basic/README.md

 Make the `hello` task always run before the `goodbye`, disregarding whether it was explicitly called or not.

+- Q: Which method did you use, and why?
 - Run `gradle goodbye`
 - Q: Was the output as expected?